FREQUENTLY ASKED QUESTIONS

 How do I become a member of my community’s HOA?

+If an HOA is mandatory, membership is automatic upon purchasing a property within the community.
 By purchasing a home in an HOA, you automatically become a member of the homeowners association.
+The obligation to join is typically included in the property deed and enforced through Covenants, Conditions, and Restrictions (CC&Rs).
 By signing your deed at the purchase of your home you agree to be part of the HOA.

 How do I know what the rules are for my HOA?

 Your HOA’s specific rules and policies are outlined in the Governing Documents which provide comprehensive information about the association’s procedures for operation and detail its rules and regulations on amenity usage, architectural guidelines, fee schedules, fines, fences, leasing and rentals, noise, parking, pets, signs and much more.
-A copy is provided on your associations information page.
+A copy is provided on your associations information/documents page in the owner portal.

 What are CC&Rs or Governing Documents?